ProvCheck Terms and Conditions

 Website |

-(a) clause and other headings are for ease of reference only and do not affect the interpretation of the Agreement;
+(a) clause and other headings are for ease of reference only and do not affect the interpretation of these Terms;

 (b) words in the singular include the plural and vice versa;